flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 - `FormBuilderValidators.firstName()` - requires the field's value to be a valid first name.
 - `FormBuilderValidators.lastName()` - requires the field's value to be a valid last name.
 - `FormBuilderValidators.passportNumber()` - requires the field's value to be a valid passport number.
-- `FormBuilderValidators.password()` - requires the field's to be a valid password that matched required conditions.
 - `FormBuilderValidators.ssn()` - requires the field's to be a valid SSN (Social Security Number).
 - `FormBuilderValidators.state()` - requires the field's value to be a valid state name.
 - `FormBuilderValidators.street()` - requires the field's value to be a valid street name.